dcchambers/dcchambers.github.io/_pages/coffee.md

 #### Colectivo Coffee - Blue Heller
 ![](/assets/images/coffee/colectivo_blue_heeler.jpg)

-- One of my favorite blends and one of my introductions into high end coffee.
+- One of my favorite blends and one of my early introductions to high end coffee.

 ### January